IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 Now you can start with a basic configuration of the {Platform} `Stepper` and its steps.

 ## How To Use {Platform} Stepper
 The `Step` is the representation of every step that belongs to the `Stepper`.
-Steps provide `invalid`, `active`, `optional`, `disabled` and `complete` properties, which give you the ability to configure the step states according to your business requirement.
+Steps provide `Invalid`, `Active`, `Optional`, `Disabled` and `Complete` properties, which give you the ability to configure the step states according to your business requirement.

 ### Declaring a {Platform} Stepper
 Steps can be declared using one of the following approaches.